tpimentelms/tpimentelms.github.io/_publications/2025-07-01-whittington-etal-2025-tokenisation.md

         Gregor Bachmann and
         Tiago Pimentel
     },
-    booktitle = {Proceedings of the 63rd Annual Meeting of the Association for Computational Linguistics (Volume 1: Long Papers)}, title = {Tokenisation is NP-Complete},
+    booktitle = {Annual Meeting of the Association for Computational Linguistics (ACL)}, title = {Tokenisation is NP-Complete},
     year = {2025},
     doi = {10.18653/v1/2025.acl-long.1365},